 The Foundations of Who Started AA

-Bill Wilson remembers the day that changed his life and planted the seed for the 12 Steps in the Big Book of A.A.
+Bill Wilson, the founder of alcoholics anonymous, remembers the day that changed his life and planted the seed for the 12 Steps of AA in the Big Book of A.A.
 In the Big Book chapter, “Bill’s Story,” he describes his view of Ebby’s transformation into sobriety.

 Wilson details turmoil he felt, recounting questions of God and the spirit that led to both hesitation and a desire to embrace his friend’s new way of life.
 Ultimately, Wilson rejected the offering citing his contempt for religion.